Rcmmndr/pyrcmmndr/README.md

 ##PyRcmmndr
 Python Client for the Rcmmndr platform.
-It is using httplib2 for comminucating with the server
+It is using httplib2 for communicating with the server

 ###Creating a Client Instance